-Construction on a multi-million dollar renovation project is well underway at Alderson-Broaddus College.
+Construction on a multi-million dollar renovation project is well underway at Alderson Broaddus University.
 Well into the third month of construction, contractors are busy renovating Heiner Hall and the Hamer Center facility into a service-oriented, centralized Campus Center.

 The completed campus center will provide a full complement of services to students in one campus location, including a post office, a fitness center, a café, a bookstore, as well as gathering spaces for students providing easily accessible technology.